TwigDemonTF/StarRailMod/README.md

 # StarRailMod
- a mod for touhou lost branch of legend
+ a mod for touhou lost branch of legend that i enjoy making